gzoller/ScalaJack/notes/about.markdown

 Some differentiating features:

-- Arbitrary combinations of List, Map, and Option are possible (n-levels deep) for complex structures.
+- Arbitrary combinations of List, Map, and Option are possible (n-levels deep) for complex structures
 - Supports value classes
 - MongoDB DBObject render/read support including compound keys
 - Support for traits (e.g. a data value of type trait Animal will resolve implementing classes Dog and Cat)
 - Render/read custom (dynamic!)
 JSON for value classes
+- Supports type parameters for case classes and traits
 - Very fast!

 Online at: